🎉 10% Off - Today Only

 Distillation from A Random Walk Down Wall Street

-Burton G. Malkiel’s “A Random Walk Down Wall Street” affirms the complexity of markets, underscoring the random nature of short-term stock movements.
-This further fortifies the need for a diligent focus on intrinsic value, enabling investors to anchor their decisions in solid fundamentals rather than speculative trends or market hysteria.
+Burton G. Malkiel’s “A Random Walk Down Wall Street” indeed affirms the complexity of markets, thereby underscoring the random nature of short-term stock movements.
+Consequently, this further fortifies the need for a diligent focus on intrinsic value, thus enabling investors to anchor their decisions not just in solid fundamentals but also to avoid being swayed by speculative trends or market hysteria.

 Embracing Patience: The Long-Term Investment Horizon